Liyubov/networks_analysis/README.md

 v_i, v_j: |v_i, v_j|

-# visualisation of a network with measures
+# visualisation of networks
-there are many ways to vizualize a network, depending on its type. we consider here spatial and non-spatial networks
+there are many ways to vizualize a network, depending on its type. we consider here spatial and non-spatial networks. we show the visualisation of percolated random graph with edge color corresponding to the time-step when the edge appeared, see notebook *network percolation visualisation.ipynb*